Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Summary Conclusion

-\item In regimes of low or moderate stellar wind impingement (cases A and B), we find that the helium absorption signal produced by our 3D simulations are in good agreement with the results of spherically symmetric models derived from 1D Parker wind models \citep[][]{OklopcicHirata2018}, because the wind is spherical and unshocked in the immediate vicinity of the planet.
-Substantial departures from the 1D solutions occur when the wind is strongly confined into a cometary tail (as in case C).
+\item At low and moderate levels of stellar-wind impingement, as inferred from the planet wind to stellar wind ram pressure balance, equation \eqref{Pram}, a homogeneous planetary outflow remains roughly spherical close to the planet.
+In transit spectra and equivalent width light curves, these cases are accurately modeled by spherically symmetric planetary winds.
+Substantial departures from the spherical solutions occur when the planetary flow is strongly confined into a cometary tail (as in case C).

-\item Many crucial aspects of stellar-wind interaction are encapsulated in light curves of equivalent width as a function of time.
-The excess absorption in these light curves can extend well beyond the duration of optical transit, especially when the planetary atmosphere is confined to a cometary tail.
-Stellar wind confinement leads to larger metastable helium equivalent widths and more asymmetry relative to the time of mid transit (Figure \ref{fig:lc}).
-We demonstrate that these properties can be crudely traced by measuring the mean and amplitude of Gaussian fits to light curves.
+\item Many crucial aspects of the relative ram pressure of star and planet winds are encapsulated in light curves of equivalent width as a function of time.
+Excess absorption in these light curves is asymmetric and extends beyond the transit egress in cases of strong confinement of the planetary outflow by the stellar wind.

-\item The prolonged duration of excess helium absorption well outside of optical transit implies that observing strategies need to accommodate taking a baseline ``stellar" spectrum as far from the phase of transit as possible.
+\item The prolonged duration of excess helium absorption well outside of broadband transit, in cases of moderate and strong wind-wind interaction, implies that observing strategies need to accommodate taking a baseline ``stellar" spectrum as far from the phase of transit as possible.

 \end{enumerate}